PackagePages/LaravelPackage.com/docs/09-routing.md

 ---
 title: 'Routing, Views and Controllers'
-description: 'Expose (custom) routes in your package, which call a Controller and can render views which are provided by the package.
-Additionally, testing of a certain route, controller and view will be discussed.'
+description: 'Expose (custom) routes in your package, which call a controller action and render views provided by the package.
+This chapter will additionally cover testing of routes, controllers, and views.'
 tags: ['Routing', 'Controllers', 'Views', 'RESTful', 'Testing Routing', 'Testing Controllers', 'Testing Views']
 image: 'https://www.laravelpackage.com/assets/pages/laravelpackage.jpeg'
 date: 2019-09-17